 - Superior written and oral communication skills required.

-Please note that employment applications referencing ‘see resume’ or similar phrases are considered incomplete and may not be considered.
-For guaranteed priority consideration, applicants must submit a fully completed employment application with all required application materials by the deadline.
+- Please note that employment applications referencing ‘see resume’ or similar phrases are considered incomplete and may not be considered.

-Successful candidate must be authorized to work in the United States and not require work authorization sponsorship by Pennsylvania Highlands Community College for any position now or in the future.
+- Successful candidates must be authorized to work in the United States and not require work authorization sponsorship by Pennsylvania Highlands Community College for any position now or in the future.

 Pennsylvania Highlands Community College is an equal opportunity employer committed to diversity in the workplace.
 Pennsylvania Highlands Community College promotes a drug-free workplace.